DataDog/integrations-core/docs/dev/agent_integration.md

 ## Create the check assets

-The set of assets created by the `ddev` scaffolding must be populated:
+The following set of assets created by the `ddev` scaffolding **must** be populated:

 `README.md`
 : This contains the documentation for your Agent Check, how to set it up, which data it collects, and support information.

 `spec.yaml`
-: This is used to generate the `conf.yaml.example` using the `ddev` tooling (see the **Configuration template** tab below).
-For more information, see [Configuration specification][11].
+: This is used to generate the `conf.yaml.example` using the `ddev` tooling.
+For more information, see [Configuration Specification][11].

 `conf.yaml.example`
-: This contains default (or example) configuration options for your Agent Check. **Do not edit this file by hand** It is generated from the contents of `spec.yaml`.
-For more information, see the [Configuration file reference][12].
+: This contains default (or example) configuration options for your Agent Check. **Do not edit this file by hand**.
+It is generated from the contents of `spec.yaml`.
+For more information, see the [Configuration file reference documentation][12].

 `manifest.json`
 : This contains the metadata for your Agent Check such as the title and categories.
-For more information, see the [Manifest file reference][13].
+For more information, see the [Manifest file reference documentation][13].

 `metadata.csv`
 : This contains the list of all metrics collected by your Agent Check.
-For more information, see the [Metrics metadata file reference][14].
+For more information, see the [Metrics metadata file reference documentation][14].

 `service_check.json`
 : This contains the list of all Service Checks collected by your Agent Check.
-For more information, see the [Service check file reference][15].
+For more information, see the [Service check file reference documentation][15].

-For more information on the `README.md` and `manifest.json` files, see [Create a Tile][20].
+For more information about the `README.md` and `manifest.json` files, see [Create a Tile][20].

 ## Build the wheel

 The `pyproject.toml` file provides the metadata that is used to package and build the wheel.
-The wheel contains the files necessary for the functioning of the integration itself, which includes the Check, configuration example file, and artifacts generated during the build of the wheel.
+The wheel contains the files necessary for the functioning of the integration itself, which includes the Agent Check, configuration example file, and artifacts generated during the build of the wheel.

 All additional elements, including the metadata files, are not meant to be contained within the wheel, and are used elsewhere by the Datadog platform and ecosystem.

 To learn more about Python packaging, see [Packaging Python Projects][16].

-Once your `pyproject.toml` is ready, create a wheel:
+Once your `pyproject.toml` is ready, create a wheel using one of the following options:

 - (Recommended) With the `ddev` tooling: `ddev release build <INTEGRATION_NAME>`.
 - Without the `ddev` tooling: `cd <INTEGRATION_DIR> && pip wheel . --no-deps --wheel-dir dist`.

 ## Install the wheel

-The wheel is installed using the Agent `integration` command, available in [Agent v6.10.0 and up][17].
+The wheel is installed using the Agent `integration` command, available in [Agent v6.10.0 or later][17].
 Depending on your environment, you may need to execute this command as a specific user or with specific privileges:

 **Linux** (as `dd-agent`):
 ```bash